couleurm/Pathed/README.md

 1. Open the C:\Pathed folder
 2. Make a right click somewhere in the folder
-3. New -> Shortcut
+3. Ne<u>w</u> -> <u>S</u>hortcut
 4. In the location of the item, type `pathed -w https://www.youtube.com/results?search_query= -q` (-w for website and -q for query)
-5. Name the shortcut, e.g. `ys`, which stands for YouTube Search
+5. Name the shortcut, let's say.. `ys`, which stands for YouTube Search
 6. Click finish to create it
 7. Right click the shortcut and click properties
-8. Set the Run field to Minimised so you don't see the console host flashing
+8. Set the Run field to Minimised so you don't see the console host popping briefly

 ### 4. Extra: make folder shortcuts